-Finally, for those interested in a little bit of an adventure, Rod has built three very well-equipped, semi-permanent tent camps – two on the upper reaches of the Hoodoo River, and one on the nearby unnamed river..
-They allow intrepid anglers to fish water that has rarely been seen, and still stay quite comfortable.
+Finally, for those interested in a little bit of an adventure, Rod has built a very well-equipped, semi-permanent tent camp on a nearby unnamed river.
+This allow intrepid anglers to fish water that has rarely been seen, and still stay quite comfortable.

 One of the beautiful parts of the Hoodoo Lodge program is that there is absolutely no outside pressure on the fisheries.